First of all, what the heck is elevator pitch and why do we need to do it?

 Many make the mistake of talking about the solution first, but you need to remember that you should start with the description of the problem mentioned in the previous paragraph and then offer the listener a solution.

-Here, you should emphasise a unique selling point that clearly distinguishes you from your competitors.
-The listener should never be left thinking, „Well… and what is it you do that others do not?“
+Here, you should emphasize a unique selling point that clearly distinguishes you from your competitors.
+The listener should never be left thinking, „Well… and what is it you do that other do not?“

 Market size and description, target group introduction